SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-on-linux.md

 id: install-collector-on-linux
 title: Installing Collector on Linux
 sidebar_label: Install Collector on Linux
-description: Learn how to install Collector
+description: Learn how to install the Sumo Logic OpenTelemetry Collector.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';